Perinatal Health & Human Services Professional Training, Development & Consultation

 - Integration of service systems from clinic to hospital

-- Chart Audits for your Comprehensive Perinatal Support Services (CPSP) Program
+- Chart Audits and staff training for your Medi-Cal Comprehensive Perinatal Support Services (CPSP) Program

 - Multidisciplinary Care Coordination with Clinicians (MDs, NPs, PAs, CNMs, etc.) and Paraprofessional staff including CPHWs, Case Managers, Medical Assistants (MA’s)

 - Development of Prenatal Education Materials